-For the quarter ended March 31 (Q1), Darling International missed estimates on revenues and missed estimates on earnings per share.
+For the quarter ended Dec.
+29 (Q4), Darling International missed estimates on revenues and missed estimates on earnings per share.

-Compared with the prior-year quarter, revenue contracted and GAAP earnings per share contracted significantly.
+Compared to the prior-year quarter, revenue contracted slightly.
+GAAP earnings per share shrank.

-Darling International reported revenue of $387.1 million.
-The seven analysts polled by S&P Capital IQ expected a top line of $410.7 million on the same basis.
-GAAP reported sales were 12% lower than the prior-year quarter's $439.9 million.
+Darling International notched revenue of $424.9 million.
+The eight analysts polled by S&P Capital IQ anticipated sales of $438.7 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.